amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 > Due to an issue in the `System.Text.Json` serializer at the time of this writing, the third argument is casted to a C# `dynamic` type.
 Without the workaround, the event isn't serialized correctly and the message payload won't contain all the fields of the event.

 With Dapr, the infrastructure code is **dramatically simplified**.
 It doesn't need to distinguish between the different message brokers.
 Dapr provides this abstraction for you.
-And if needed, you can swap out message brokers or configure multiple message broker components.
+And if needed, you can easily swap out message brokers or configure multiple message broker components.

 ### Subscribing to events

 The earlier eShopOnContainers app contained *SubscriptionManagers* to handle the subscription implementation for each message broker.
-Each manager contained complex message broker-specific code for handling subscriptions.
+Each manager contained complex message broker-specific code for handling subscription events.
 To receive events, each service would have to explicitly register a handler for each event-type.

 eShopOnDapr streamlines the plumbing for event subscription by using Dapr ASP.NET Core libraries.
 Each event is handled by an action method in the controller.
-A `Topic` attribute decorates the corresponding action method with the name of the topic to subscribe to.
+A `Topic` attribute decorates the action method with the name of the corresponding topic to subscribe to.
 Here's a code snippet taken from the `PaymentService`:

 ```csharp
 [Route("api/v1/[controller]")]